August in Asheville—A Local’s Perspective

 Live in Eternal August: Visit the museum’s rooftop café.

 If there’s one thing Asheville’s known for, it’s beer.
 If there’s a second thing Asheville’s known for, its live music.
-Salvage Station combines both of these Ashevillean treasures at their expansive outdoor venue, skirting the French Broad River.
+Asheville Yards combines both of these Ashevillean treasures at their expansive outdoor venue, right in the middle of downtown's South Slope brewing district.

-Live in Eternal August: Fall in love with the place?
-Rent it out for your wedding reception.
+Live in Eternal August: Fall in love with the venue?
+Rent it out as your own.

-Live in Eternal August: Learn the language of love, so that you may more aptly order your café au lait, and the rest of life’s necessities.
+Live in Eternal August: Learn some Spanish, so that you may more aptly order your café con leche, and the rest of life’s necessities.

 Businesses Mentioned